Hamtramck, Michigan: Government

-Hamtramck is governed under a council-manager form of government in which the elected mayor of the city is the chief executive officer.
-The city council consists of six seats.
+Hamtramck is governed by a council-manager form of government in which the elected mayor of the city is the chief executive officer.
+The city council has six seats.
 Though part of the council, the mayor is elected separately and votes only in the case of a tie and on ordinances and contracts.
 The city council hires a city manager, who becomes the city's chief administrative officer.
 The city manager has the vested powers and responsibility to appoint and remove all city employees and department heads, prepare the city's budget, and other city functions.

-The current Hamtramck City Hall is a former hospital building.
+Hamtramck City Hall is a former hospital building.
 In 1927, the Hamtramck Municipal Hospital, housed in a Georgian Revival building, opened.
-The mayor of Hamtramck asked the Sisters of Saint Francis to operate the hospital.
+The mayor asked the Sisters of Saint Francis to operate the hospital.
 In 1931, the religious order began leasing the hospital from the city government for $1 per year.
 The hospital was renamed the Saint Francis Hospital.
-During its lifetime it offered services to Polish speakers.
-In 1969, the hospital closed and the building became the city's city hall.
+It offered services to Polish speakers.
+In 1969, the hospital closed and the building became city hall.

-In November 2015, Hamtramck became the first American city to elect a Muslim-majority city council.
-In 2022, it became the first American city to have an all-Muslim government.
-It also now has an all male elected government which has been said to "not reflect the city's makeup."
+In 2015, Hamtramck became the first U.S. city to elect a Muslim-majority city council.
+In 2022, it became the first U.S. city to have an all-Muslim government.
+It also now has an all-male elected government, which has been said to "not reflect the city's makeup."
 The Wayne County Jail Division operates the William Dickerson Detention Facility in Hamtramck.
-The city levies a city income tax of 1 percent on residents and 0.5 percent on nonresidents.
+The city levies a city income tax of 1% on residents and 0.5% on nonresidents.